isav868/cloudkey-g2-display/README.md

 # README #

+## Important ##

+This is a fork of an original repo: https://bitbucket.org/dskillin/cloudkey-g2-display.git

-Requires the installation of ImageMagick
+Requires the installation of ImageMagick and sysstat

-apt-get install imagemagick
+`apt-get install imagemagick sysstat`

 ### What is this repository for? ###